danielpacak/opentelemetry-collector-ebpf-profiler/README.md

 profiles on all processes running on the system.
 It contains the [eBPF profiler receiver] as well as a subset of components from OpenTelemetry Collector Core and OpenTelemetry Collector Contrib.

+> The purpose of this repository is not to replace the official OpenTelemetry Collector eBPF
+> Profiling Distribution, but to play with an early, custom distribution until the upstream is
+> officially released.

 ## Quick Start

 1. Create a collector configuration file.
-A very basic configuration may look like this:
+A very basic configuration may look as follows:

    ``` yaml
    # collector-config.yaml